Des chiffres et des lettres: UK version

-No major prizes are offered, with winners receiving a dictionary, a home version of the game, and a special Countdown teapot depicting the show's clock face.
-The winner of each series receives a leather-bound complete set of the Oxford English Dictionary.
+No major prizes are offered; winners receive a teapot styled to resemble the clock and defeated contestants and retiring champions receive an assortment of show-themed merchandise.
+The top players during each series are invited back at its end to compete against each other for prizes that have included, at different times, a full leather-bound set of the Oxford English Dictionary, book tokens, and laptop computers.
 The low-tech and low-budget nature of the production is a subject of numerous jokes within the programme.